VitalySvyatyuk/pocket_option_trading_bot/README.md

 ### What's new in v2
 - allowed multiple assets
 - all timeframes allowed
-- added visual interface for options
+- added visual interface to setup your trading strategy
-- it works faster now, no screen reloading required
+- it works faster now (async), no screen reloading required
 - it's possible to set minimal payout
 - you may set take profit and stop loss
 - you may invert Call and Put with Vice Versa feature